skip to content

 Leaving your placement and confirmation of attendance

 When it's time for you to leave, please return your keys and NHS card to us.
-Before you leave the Electives Administrator will give you two copies of a Confirmation of Attendance letter.
+Before you leave, the Electives Administrator will give you two copies of a Confirmation of Attendance letter.
 Each letter will carry the official stamp of the School of Clinical Medicine.

 The School of Clinical Medicine does not provide any other documentation; supervisors may sign feedback forms if necessary.